Everyone, at some point in their sales career, hits a slump. This guest post is the story of how one sales person got into, and out of, a slump.

 No grit, lack of sales character and the choice to blame others for why clients aren’t getting results.
 Sure signs of a slump.

-So I called Carole and Rick.
-If you have experience with these two, you can guess what they told me.
+So I called Carole.
+If you have experience with her, you can guess what she told me.
 Pretty similar to what Dr. Suess tells the kids in the book, but with less rhyming.
 Here I paraphrase, but faithfully so, “Only you can un-slump yourself, but it’s not easily done.
 Strength of character, grit, positive attitude and the choice to not be in a slump.”

 The weird part, I wasn’t even a coaching client.
-They helped me in a single conversation undo a whole year worth of bad results and poor decisions.
+Carole helped me in a single conversation undo a whole year worth of bad results and poor decisions.

 “Un-slumping” may not be easily done, and sometimes it takes someone from the outside to remind me that I can wait for things to happen, or I can go out and make things happen for my clients.
 When I make things happen for clients, good stuff happens for me.